Optimal sampling for least-squares approximation: Improvement over Monte Carlo sampling

 \subsection{Summary}

-We summarize this section as follows.
-In general, the sample complexity of Monte Carlo sampling depends on the $L^{\infty}$-norm of the Christoffel function, and it is easy to construct examples where this is arbitrarily large in comparison to $n = \dim(\cP)$.
+In summary, in this section we have shown, firstly, that the sample complexity of Monte Carlo sampling depends on the $L^{\infty}_{\varrho}$-norm of the Christoffel function, and, secondly, that it is easy to construct case where this quantity is arbitrarily-large in comparison to $n = \dim(\cP)$.
 Moreover, these scenarios arise in various polynomial approximation problems, especially when considering unbounded domains.
+Thus, Monte Carlo sampling can be arbitrarily bad in comparison to Christoffel sampling.